-Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("S&P") have assigned ratings of "Aaa" and "AAA," respectively, to the 2006 Subordinate Lien Bonds, based on the understanding that upon the delivery of the 2006 Subordinate Lien Bonds, a policy of municipal bond insurance will be issued by XL Capital Assurance Inc. In addition, Moody's and S&P have assigned underlying (i.e., without regard to the policy of municipal bond insurance) long-term ratings of "Aa3" and "AA," respectively, to the 2006 Subordinate Lien Bonds.
+Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("S&P") have assigned long-term ratings of "Aa2" and "AA+," respectively, to the Series 2006A Bonds.
 An explanation of the significance of such ratings may be obtained from Moody's at 99 Church Street, New York, New York 10007 and S&P at 55 Water Street, New York, New York 10041.

 Such ratings reflect only the views of such organizations.
-The ratings are not a recommendation to buy, sell or hold the 2006 Subordinate Lien Bonds and there is no assurance that such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
-Any downward revision or withdrawal of the ratings given to the 2006 Subordinate Lien Bonds may have an adverse effect on the market price of the 2006 Subordinate Lien Bonds.

-The Underwriters have not undertaken any responsibility to bring to the attention of the owners of the 2006 Subordinate Lien Bonds any proposed revision or withdrawal of the ratings on the 2006 Subordinate Lien Bonds, or to oppose any such proposed revision or withdrawal.
+The ratings are not a recommendation to buy, sell or hold the Series 2006A Bonds and there is no assurance that such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
+Any downward revision or withdrawal of the ratings given to the Series 2006A Bonds may have an adverse effect on the market price of the Series 2006A Bonds.
+The Underwriters have not undertaken any responsibility to bring to the attention of the owners of the Series 2006A Bonds any proposed revision or withdrawal of the ratings on the Series 2006A Bonds, or to oppose any such proposed revision or withdrawal.